istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ### Dashboard

-As an additional security measure, let our organization's operation people visually monitor egress traffic.
+As an additional security measure, let the organization's operation people visually monitor egress traffic.

 1. Follow the steps 1-3 of the [Visualizing Metrics with Grafana](/docs/tasks/telemetry/using-istio-dashboard/#viewing-the-istio-dashboard) task.